findy-network/findy-network.github.io/content/en/blog/multiplexer/index.md

 starting from -1 and going down like -1, -2, and so forth.
 So I didn't need any extra maps to convert connection handles, which would add complexity and affect performance.
-I could give connection handles with negative values to the above functions, and `libindy` was OK.
+I could give connection handles with negative values to the above functions, and `libindy` accepted that.

 Here you can see what the first function (`indy_key_for_did()`) looks like in our wrapper's API.
 And I can assure you that `c2go.KeyForDid` internal